andrewgull/MGERT/README.md

 sudo ./install.sh
 ```

-If you can't run installation script with sudo, you could place `MGERT.py` wherever you want, but you would be prompt
+If you can't run installation script with sudo, you could place `MGERT.py` wherever you want, but you will be prompt
 to enter a path to `test_dataset.tgz` when running `MGERT.py --test` (see below for details).